Hongqiao Upper School

 Originally from South-Western Ontario in Canada, I graduated from SUNY Potsdam with a Bachelor’s Degree in Literature & Writing, and from The College of New Jersey with a Masters Degree in Secondary Education.
 Over my eight years of international teaching experience, I have had the opportunity to teach in Kuwait at the American International School and in Dubai at GEMS World Academy, gaining experience in the International Baccalaureate program, and developing a love of collaboration and the creation of authentic, targeted learning experiences.
 I love finding new ways to engage and immerse students in meaningful Language & Literature lessons.
 As a Trip Leader for Week Without Walls, supervisor of Ski Club, head of the school literary magazine, and organizer of events like a Folktale Evening and author visits, I am continually seeking ways to enrich and extend student learning both inside and outside of the classroom.
 My personal goals as a teacher are to show students the real-world connections and the value of their learning and to encourage them to make critical-minded decisions about their place in the world.
 I am delighted to be joining SCIS in Fall 2019, along with my wife, Lacie.
 We are also looking forward to exploring China with our daughters, Mercedes and Ava.

-I graduated from Queen’s University in Kingston, Ontario with a Bachelor of Education degree in music and drama.
-I have taught music and drama in Ontario, Kuwait, and Dubai, and I was the Arts Department Head (K-12) at AIS Kuwait.
-Additionally, teaching the PYP and MYP at the American International School of Kuwait and the Swiss International Scientific School of Dubai gave me valuable experience in these rigorous programs.
+I graduated from Queen’s University in Kingston, Ontario with a Bachelor of Education degree in Music and Drama.
+I have taught IB music and drama internationally for 9 years in Kuwait and Dubai after teaching for 3 years in Ontario.
 My passion for teaching the performing arts is driven by the transformative experience of creating music and dramatic performances, both of which nurture balance, perspective, and cultural understanding in students.
 The collaboration and improvisational skills that are woven throughout the creative process challenge students to think in new ways and to see new possibilities in their work and within themselves.
+I am also looking forward to teaching MYP Individuals and Societies at SCIS, having taught middle school history, geography, and civics in Ontario, and I am excited to guide students through the introspection, sharing, and challenging of ideas and perspectives that occur when connecting with important issues in the world around us.
 I am thrilled to join the SCIS teaching team along with my husband, David, who will teach MYP Language and Literature.
 In my spare time, I love creating music and performing with my husband and two young daughters, Mercedes and Ava, who are excited about this new adventure too.

 Originally from Manchester in England, I now live here in Shanghai with my husband and young daughter and I am excited to continue to be part of the SCIS family teaching MYP Science and DP Environmental Systems and Societies.
 I have over 10 years’ experience teaching, having graduated from the University of Salford with a BSc in Biological Sciences and spending several years in the pharmaceutical industry before completing my Post Graduate Certificate in Education.
 Prior to SCIS I have worked at Shanghai Rego International and a highly challenging, multicultural, inner-city school in Manchester, whilst my previous roles included Assistant Head of Science and Curriculum Coordinator.
 I enjoy the life that an amazing and diverse city such as Shanghai can offer and particularly love traveling, learning about new cultures, reading and spending time with my little family.